yejiayu/go-computing-provider/README.md

 MultiAddress = "/ip4/<public_ip>/tcp/<port>"   # The multiAddress for libp2p
 Domain = ""                                    # The domain name
 NodeName = ""                                  # The computing-provider node name

-RedisUrl = "redis://127.0.0.1:6379"            # The redis server address
-RedisPassword = ""                             # The redis server access password
 WalletWhiteList = ""                           # CP only accepts user addresses from this whitelist for space deployment

 [UBI]
 UbiEnginePk = "0xB5aeb540B4895cd024c1625E146684940A849ED9"     # UBI Engine's public key, CP only accept the task from this UBI engine

 [LOG]
 CrtFile = "/YOUR_DOMAIN_NAME_CRT_PATH/server.crt"              # Your domain name SSL .crt file path KeyFile = "/YOUR_DOMAIN_NAME_KEY_PATH/server.key"              # Your domain name SSL .key file path

 [HUB]
 ServerUrl = "https://orchestrator-api.swanchain.io"            # The Orchestrator's API address
 AccessToken = ""                                               # The Orchestrator's access token, Acquired from "https://orchestrator.swanchain.io"
-WalletAddress = ""                                            # The cp‘s wallet address
 BalanceThreshold= 1                                            # The cp’s collateral balance threshold OrchestratorPk = "0x29eD49c8E973696D07E7927f748F6E5Eacd5516D"  # Orchestrator's public key, CP only accept the task from this Orchestrator
 VerifySign = true                                              # Verify that the task signature is from Orchestrator

 [MCS]
 ApiKey = ""                                   # Acquired from "https://www.multichain.storage" -> setting -> Create API Key
 BucketName = ""                               # Acquired from "https://www.multichain.storage" -> bucket -> Add Bucket
 Network = "polygon.mainnet"                   # polygon.mainnet for mainnet, polygon.mumbai for testnet
-FileCachePath = "/tmp"                        # Cache directory of job data

 [Registry]
 ServerAddress = ""                            # The docker container image registry address, if only a single node, you can ignore